award-winning writer / translator / community builder

 STORYTIME FRIENDS

-In 2021, I co-founded STORYTIME FRIENDS, a nonprofit organization that brings the joy and power of storytelling to children in hospitals through weekly video-recorded read-alouds, in-person author/illustrator visits, and picture book give-aways.
+In 2021, I co-founded STORYTIME FRIENDS, a nonprofit organization that brings the joy and power of storytelling to children in hospitals through author/illustrator visits and picture book give-aways.
 We believe in having fun and creating a sense of friendship and community through books.
 We support upholding the emotional safety of patients by helping to reduce stress and lift spirits.
 For more information about this project, visit our website.

 EVENTS & MEDIA